Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 This is why this spirit returns to God at death: “Then shall the dust return to the earth as it was: and the spirit shall return unto God who gave it” (Ecc.
 12:7).
 At death, the human spirit returns to God, the One who formed and placed it in the mind.
 Recall this: “Who knows the spirit of man that goes upward, and the spirit of the beast that goes downward to the earth?”
 (Ecc.
 3:21).
 Now you know what few others know—that human spirits do return to God—upward.

 The deacon Stephen understood.
 As he was being stoned to death for preaching a powerful sermon that antagonized his listeners, the Bible records, “They stoned Stephen, calling upon God, and saying, Lord Jesus, receive my spirit.
 And he kneeled down, and cried with a loud voice, Lord, lay not this sin to their charge.
 And when he had said this, he fell asleep” (Acts 7:59-60).
-Stephen died (“fell asleep”) knowing God would receive his spirit and it would reunite with him, we will learn, at the Resurrection.
+Stephen died (“fell asleep”) knowing God would receive his spirit and it would reunite with him, we will learn, when he is resurrected.

 It is in heaven—the heavenly Jerusalem—where the spirits of all God’s saints from the last 6,000 years are held—are preserved intact—awaiting the “coming of our Lord Jesus Christ.”